chchch/jlctamil/README.md

-# Texts Surrounding Texts: Shared libraries
+# Libraries to display Tamil transcriptions

-Common libraries and utilities for the TST Project.
+Forked from the TST Project.